 MARCO DI SAPIA

-Marco Di Sapia begins his 2015-16 season with a new role, Platon Kusmitsch Kowaljoff in Shostavovich’s opera The Nose with the Neue Oper Wien at the Wiener Kammeroper and the Müpa Budapest.
-He will then appear in another contemporary production at the Volksoper Wien, Onkel Präsident by Friedrich Cerha.
-Since his house debut as Lord Cookburn in Auber’s Fra Diavolo in 2009, he has regularly appeared at the Volksoper Wien in leading roles, including Papageno in The Magic Flute, Danilo in The Merry Widow, Falke in Die Fledermaus, the title part of Sweeney Todd and most recently as Vincenzo Biscroma in Donizetti’s Viva la Mamma (under the direction of Rolando Villazón).
+With the role Platon Kusmitsch Kowaljoff in Shostavovich’s opera The Nose with the Neue Oper Wien at the Wiener Kammeroper and the Müpa Budapest he garnered praise from the audience and the press.
+Further contemporary productions were Otto M. Zykan’s and Franz Novotny’s Staatsoprette, also with the Neuen Oper Wien and Onkel Präsident by Friedrich Cerha at the Volksoper Wien, where he made his house debut as Lord Cookburn in Auber’s Fra Diavolo in 2009.
+As a member of the ensemble, he regularly appeares at the Volksoper Wien in leading roles, including Papageno in The Magic Flute, Danilo in The Merry Widow, Falke in Die Fledermaus, and the title part of Sweeney Todd.

-Marco Di Sapia started his professional career in 2000 with his debut in Vienna with Neue Oper Wien, taking on the role of Sid in Britten’s Albert Herring, marking the beginning of a fruitful collaboration with this contemporary production company.
-The Genoa born baritone grew up in Rome, where he initially trained as an actor, before dedicating himself to singing.
+Maro Di Sapia was born in Genua and grew up in Rome, where he initially trained as an actor, before dedicating himself to singing.
 He moved to Vienna in 1997 to major in solo singing, and graduated with honors from the Conservatory in 2005.
 He received an additional diploma in opera, Lieder and oratorio singing at Vienna’s University for Music and Performing Arts.
 He has won a multitude of awards, including a stipend at the Concours International de Musique de Chambre de Lyon, which resulted in his engagement by the Centre National d’Insertion Professionnelle des Artistes Lyriques (CNIPAL) in Marseille for the 2006-07 season.